effektif/user-docs/docs/settings.rst

 Billing
 -------

-Use the *Billing* tab to manage your organization’s licenses for Workflow Accelerator.
+Use the *Billing* tab to manage your organization's licenses for Workflow Accelerator.
 This page shows:

 * the number of remaining user licenses - how many more people you can add to the organization